openstack-infra/zuul-jobs/roles/fetch-tox-output/README.rst

-Collect output from a tox build
+Collect log output from a tox build

+**Role Variables**

+.. zuul:rolevar:: tox_envlist
+   :default: all

+   Which tox environment to fetch log output from.

+.. zuul:rolevar:: tox_executable
+   :default: tox

+   Location of the tox executable.

+.. zuul:rolevar:: zuul_work_dir
+   :default: {{ zuul.project.src_dir }}

+   Directory tox was run in.